 My children have an abundance of stuff, some junk others treasures, and probably like your children, need another toy like a hole in the head, so we decided this year to simply add a note on the invitation that our children love books, even before deciding the venue.
 Don’t get me wrong, I am not against toys but our landfills are full of plastic junk made in China and I wanted things that would last and endure longer than the 6 months after the party.
 Books are treasures children can return to again and again.
 While thinking about where to have the party, it dawned on me that if I really want the gifts of books, maybe a Library theme at the Library might sell the point!

 Decorations, tablecloths, plates balloons and so on, I did in a colorful, almost rainbow scheme, tying in the thought that book covers are very colorful.
-Stacking books as center pieces with ribbons tied around them is a very easy decoration idea, again sky is the limit and I am sure Pinterest if full of ideas, but I was aiming for cool, but simple.
+Stacking books as centerpieces with ribbons tied around them is a very easy decoration idea, again sky’s the limit and I am sure Pinterest if full of ideas, but I was aiming for cool, but simple.
 Click through the below gallery to see what we did.

 We sent home little treat bags with the kids full of small tokens, nothing extravagant.
-It included a bookmark, pencils, a bag of book worms (gummie worms) and book labels, in brown paper bag.
+It included a bookmark, pencils, a bag of bookworms (gummy worms) and book labels, in brown paper bag.